stbnrivas/dataModels/specs/Transportation/Vehicle/VehicleModel/doc/spec.md

 ## Description

 This entity models a particular vehicle model, including all properties which are common to multiple vehicle instances belonging to such model.

 ## Data Model

+The data model is defined as shown below:

 + `id` : Entity's unique identifier.

 + `type` : Entity type.
 It must be equal to `VehicleModel`.

 + `name` : Name given to this vehicle model.
     + Normative References: [https://schema.org/name](https://schema.org/name)
     + Mandatory

 + `description` : Vehicle model description.
     + Normative References: [https://schema.org/description](https://schema.org/description)
     + Optional

 + `vehicleType` : Type of vehicle from the point of view of its structural characteristics.
     + See definition at [Vehicle](../../Vehicle/doc/spec.md).
     + Mandatory